ibm-messaging/mq-dev-patterns/JMS/README.md

 The response sample will get a message from the queue, process it and put the response on the reply to queue and keep looking for more messages to respond to till you ctrl+c interrupt it.

+If you set the envrionment variable `RESPONDER_INACTIVITY_TIMEOUT` to a number the responder will wait `RESPONDER_INACTIVITY_TIMEOUT` seconds for a request before timing out and ending.

 ## The SampleEnvSetter

 Used by all samples to read the JSON file.
 Will be compiled when you compile any other the other samples.